USAFA-ECE/ece383/book/Assignments/lab2.md

 - Push your code to your GitHub repository using git with the [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) `Lab1_AFunc`

 ### Turn In

+- All of your work in this lab is to be submitted using Github and you will make submission in Gradescope to record the time each milestone is completed.

+#### README

 - *[20 Points]*
-All of your work in this lab is to be submitted using Github and you will make submission in Gradescope to record the time each milestone is completed.
-The main part of the lab is your README, documenting your design.
+- The main part of the lab is your README, documenting your design.
 The README should be in markdown and should be uploaded to GitHub.
 Your README must include the following:
 - **Introduction** - Provide a brief overview of the problem.
 - **Design/Implementation** - Provide block-diagram of your solution using the signal names in your code.
 The block diagram given above is somewhat incomplete, so make sure to include corrections to it.
 Also, include a state transition diagram for your Lab2_cu.
 Note: the Mini-C design technique can be used but is NOT required.
 However, your instructor will expect you create Lab2_cu using the state machine coding style used in Lesson 9, with a process for state transitions, separated from a CSA LUT section for generating the output CWs.